paulkannan/serverless-solution-enable-fixed-response-loadbalancer/README.md

 ![image](https://github.com/paulkannan/serverless-solution-enable-fixed-response-loadbalancer/assets/46925641/8c18e8b8-69d9-4da8-9d89-497b291c5986)

-It will trigger apply503 Lambda function and the user can validate the change of rules priority of fixed response code to 1 in listener rule:
+It will trigger apply503 Lambda function and the user can validate the change of rules priority of fixed response code for 10.0.0.0/32 to 1 in listener rule enforcing static response.

 ![image](https://github.com/paulkannan/serverless-solution-enable-fixed-response-loadbalancer/assets/46925641/7906b226-5def-44f7-a45e-7a1d38a03635)